jnewcs/hogar-nazaret/_carousel_highlights/en/welcome.md

 lang: en
 order: 1
 ---
 Our mission is to offer a safe home and loving care to children that have been victims of abuse or neglect.
-We provide for all of their needs, as a loving family does: medical and mental health care, educational and social guidance, recreation, and lots of love.carouca
+We provide for all of their needs, as a loving family does: medical and mental health care, educational and social guidance, recreation, and lots of love.